Announcing the 19th Annual Sandy River Spey Clave!

 Try the Latest Tackle on the Water

 The Sandy River Spey Clave brings the largest collection of Spey tackle to be found anywhere in the world at any time.
 Companies such as Sage, RIO, Redington, Tibor, R.L.
-Winston, Echo, Simms, Airflo, Nautilus, Orvis, Hardy, Scientific Anglers, Royal Wulff, Lamson, Temple Fork Outfitters, Thomas and Thomas, Bruce & Walker, Farlex Reels, Saracione Reels, Anderson Custom Rods, Beulah Rods, Hatch Reels, Pro Tube, Loop Tackle USA, and many more will be there.
+Winston, Echo, Simms, Airflo, Nautilus, Orvis, Hardy, Scientific Anglers, Royal Wulff, Lamson, OPST, Temple Fork Outfitters, Thomas and Thomas, Bruce & Walker, Farlex Reels, Saracione Reels, Anderson Custom Rods, Beulah Rods, Hatch Reels, Pro Tube, Loop Tackle USA, and many more will be there.
 The best part is that you can try out all this great gear on the water free of charge.